 What Has Happened

 Conflict involving the United States, Israel, and Iran has caused large parts of Middle Eastern airspace to close suddenly and without extended notice.
-The closures have cascaded across the region, affecting some of the world's busiest aviation hubs — including Dubai, Abu Dhabi, and Doha — and disrupting thousands of international flights.
+The closures have cascaded across the region, affecting key transit hubs including Dubai, Abu Dhabi, and Doha, and disrupting thousands of international flights.

 For travellers to and from India, this matters significantly.
 Many of the most popular routes between India and Europe, North America, and East Africa pass through or over the Middle East.
 That corridor is now severely compromised.